ozvar/research_workshop/README.md

 ## Simulations Manager
 UP NEXT

-## Links to original repositories of presented tools
+## Links to repositories and materials that inspired the workshop.

 - Granularity-Related Inconsistency of Means (GRIM)